Deterministic Differentiable Structured Pruning for Large Language Models: Acknowledgements

 \section{Acknowledgements}

 The authors thank Siying Tao for assistance with figure preparation and Litong Deng for helpful discussions on the mathematical proofs.
 This work was supported by Ant Group, and we thank colleagues and collaborators at Ant Group for valuable discussions and technical support.
+This work was supported by the Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China (No. JYB2025XDXM101); the NSFC Projects (Nos.
+62595773, 62376131, 62550004, 92270001).
+J.Z is also supported by the XPlorer Prize.